 Caitlín Rosberg is a writing, knitting, tea drinking, baking machine with all the requisite robotic enhancements.
 She is obsessed with her dog and b-list comic book characters named Jim.
 An editor and counter-of-beans for the Ladies’ Night Anthology, she’s also a contributor to the A.V.
 Club’s Comics Panel.
 She likes talking and writing about the importance of safe spaces in nerd culture, independent publishing, and diversity in comic books.
 You can find her on Twitter as @crosberg.
 Ask her about Rhodey.

 A. Merc Rustad is a queer non-binary writer who lives in Minnesota.
 Favorite things include: robots, dinosaurs, monsters, and tea.
 Their stories have appeared in Lightspeed, Fireside, Apex, Uncanny, Shimmer, Cicada, and other fine venues, with reprints included in The Best American Science Fiction and Fantasy (2015 and 2017).
 Merc likes to play video games, watch movies, read comics, and wear awesome hats.
 You can find Merc on Twitter @Merc_Rustad or their website: amercrustad.com.
 Merc also has a debut short story collection, So You Want to Be a Robot, published by Lethe Press (2017).

-Sofia Samatar is the author of the novels A Stranger in Olondria and The Winged Histories, and the short story collection, Tender.
-Her work has received the William L. Crawford Award, the John W. Campbell Award, the British Fantasy Award, and the World Fantasy Award.
+Sofia Samatar is the author of the novels A Stranger in Olondria and The Winged Histories, the short story collection, Tender, and Monster Portraits, a collaboration with her brother, the artist Del Samatar.
+Her work has won several awards, including the World Fantasy Award.